 In a large pan, crumble the tofu and sautee in olive oil with taco seasoning or chili powder until lightly golden brown and coated with spices.

 Transfer the sautéed tofu to a large bowl and add approximately 1/2 cup enchilada sauce and half of the cheese.
 Combine well.

 In the bottom of a baking pan or casserole dish, spread a thin layer (about 1/4 cup) of enchilada sauce.

 Place a few spoonfuls of the tofu mixture in each flour tortilla.
 Roll up and place in baking dish, stacking each enchilada closely.

-- Pour the rest of the enchilada sauce over the tortillas in the pan and sprinkle the remaining of the cheese on top.
+Pour the remaining enchilada sauce over the tortillas in the pan and sprinkle the rest of the cheese on top.

 Bake your tofu enchiladas for 20-25 minutes, or until done.